origamichat/origamichat/README.md

-# OrigamiChat
+# Cossistant

-OrigamiChat is an open source chat support widget focused on the React ecosystem.
-This monorepo contains all the packages and applications that make up the OrigamiChat platform.
+Cossistant is an open source chat support widget focused on the React ecosystem.
+This monorepo contains all the packages and applications that make up the Cossistant platform.

 ## Getting Started